jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 Historically, classical physics viewed particles as tangible, measurable units of matter.
 That paradigm was shattered in 1905 with Einstein’s study of the <b>Photoelectric Effect</b>, revealing that light behaves not only as a wave but as a particle—introducing <b>wave-particle duality</b>.
 This dual nature was further confirmed by the <b>double-slit experiment</b>—a cornerstone of quantum theory.

-> <b>Wave-particle duality</b> means that quantum entities like photons and electrons act as wave—interfence patterns—until observed, at which point they collapse into particles.<br>
+> <b>Wave-particle duality</b> means that quantum entities like photons and electrons act as waves—interfence patterns—until observed, at which point they collapse into particles.<br>
 This suggest that observation, or consciousness, plays a mysterious role in shaping reality.

 So we are left with a mystery that science has yet to resolve: